4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Adinkranization of the Multiplets

 The gadgets between the dWvH, OS, and nmSG multiplets are as follows:

-Upon close inspection of these gadgets, we find some interesting facts as to holographic possibilities.
-For instance, an obvious solution for which dWvH and OS are parallel, that is have a gadget value equal to five, is
+Upon closer inspection of these gadgets, we find some interesting facts as to holographic possibilities.
+For instance, an obvious solution for which dWvH and OS are parallel, i.e., have a gadget value equal to five, is